What Is a 401(k)?

 Order your copy of Investopedia's What To Do With $10,000 magazine for more wealth-building advice.

-Employees also are responsible for choosing the specific investments held within their 401(k) accounts from a selection that their employer offers.
-Those offerings typically include an assortment of stock and bond mutual funds and target-date funds designed to reduce the risk of investment losses as the employee approaches retirement.
+Employees are also responsible for choosing the specific investments held within their 401(k) accounts from a selection that their employer offers.
+Those offerings typically include stock and bond mutual funds and target-date funds designed to reduce the risk of losses as the employee approaches retirement.

 Note

-The employee's account holdings may also include guaranteed investment contracts (GICs) issued by insurance companies and sometimes the employer's own stock.
+An employee's account holdings may include guaranteed investment contracts issued by insurance companies and sometimes the employer's own stock.

 Contribution Limits

-The maximum amount that an employee or employer can contribute to a 401(k) plan is adjusted periodically to account for inflation, which is a metric that measures rising prices in an economy.
+The maximum amount an employee or employer can contribute to a 401(k) plan is adjusted periodically to account for inflation, which measures rising prices.

-• For workers under 50 years old, the total employee-employer contributions can not exceed $69,000 per year.
+• For workers under 50 years old, the total employee-employer contributions can't exceed $69,000 per year.

 Employer Matching